The Brussels Office of UN-Habitat was established in 2001 to foster the relationship between European Institutions, EU Member States, and UN-Habitat.

-The Liaison Office plays a role in assisting UN-Habitat headquarters and regional offices in identifying the priorities of European partners, developing new projects, and backstopping EU-funded programmes.
+The Office focuses on conducting policy dialogues, building partnerships, and mobilizing resources for the achievement of the New Urban Agenda at the global level.
+The Office plays a role in assisting UN-Habitat headquarters and regional offices in identifying the priorities of European partners, developing new projects, and backstopping EU-funded programmes to ensure compliance with relevant EU regulations.

 Country: Overview